lionelmace/ibmcloud-labs/labs/Lab 1 - Manage and Run docker container.md

 # Step 4 - Attach an IP to your container

 1. List running containers on Bluemix.
-Not the ID of the running NGINX container.
+Write down the ID of the running NGINX container.
   ```
   bx ic ps
   ```